 Each share of special voting preferred stock entitles the holder to one vote on all matters submitted to a vote of our stockholders.
 Therefore, through its ownership of the "paired" special voting preferred stock, Arbor Commercial Mortgage is currently entitled to a number of votes representing approximately 28% of the voting power of all shares entitled to vote on matters submitted to a vote of our stockholders (without giving effect to the exercise of Arbor Commercial Mortgage's warrants).
-After giving effect to this offering, Arbor
+The holders of special voting preferred stock have no separate class voting rights except as provided by our charter.